 Harvesting the rain

-One solution is a domestic rainwater-harvesting system, which can easily fill an underground tank holding 6,500 litres (more than 30 ordinary water butts) from the roof of most homes.
+If you have the budget to do it, install a domestic rainwater-harvesting system; these can easily fill an underground tank holding 6,500 litres (more than 30 ordinary water butts) from the roof of most homes.

-Gardens can soak up the rain unlike paving, tarmac and concrete, which are less porous and increase the amount of rainwater that runs off by as much as 50 percent.
-This additional water usually flows into street drains, which can’t always cope, and excess water can then go back up people’s front drives to flood their homes.
-To avoid this problem, use permeable paving and keep hard surfaces to a minimum.
+Gardens can play an important role in helping to prevent surface water flooding in urban areas.
+Our green spaces soak up the rain - unlike paving, tarmac and concrete, which are less porous and increase the amount of rainwater that runs off.
+This surface run off water often flows into street drains, and sometimes into sewers which can’t always cope, and excess water can then go back up the pipework to flood their homes and gardens.
+To help alleviate this problem, use permeable paving and keep impermeable surfaces to a minimum.

 Find out more about permeable paving

-While overwatering can be corrected, waterlogging and flooding are more of a problem.
-If they happen in winter, when most plants are dormant, the damage can be easily missed, but with summer floods, symptoms such as wilting, yellowing and browning of the leaves usually appear rapidly.
-Either way the roots suffocate, drown and rot, and the conditions are right for diseases such as Phytophthora.
+While it’s relatively easy to stop overwatering your plants, waterlogging and flooding are more of a problem.
+If they happen in winter, when most plants are dormant, the damage can be more difficult to spot, but with summer floods, symptoms such as wilting, yellowing and browning of the leaves usually appear rapidly.
+Either way, the roots suffocate because of the lack of oxygen, then they drown and rot, paving the way for diseases such as Phytophthora.

 Tips on saving water

-- Digging in organic matter such as well-rotted garden compost retains extra moisture and can provide plants with the equivalent of an additional 5cm (2in) of rain: about 20 days’ supply for many common garden plants.
+- Dig in organic matter such as well-rotted garden compost – this helps your soil retain extra moisture and can provide plants with the equivalent of an additional 5cm (2in) of rain: about 20 days’ supply for many common garden plants

-- Many measures are common sense: put saucers under containers to catch runoff, remove all weeds (they use water, too) and use ‘grey water’ where possible.
+- Put saucers under containers to catch runoff, remove all weeds from containers (they use water, too) and use ‘grey water’ where possible

 Few garden plants will survive prolonged periods in ground saturated with water.